IsaacPrkr/IsaacPrkr/README.md

 Take some time to look at my CV in my repositories!

-- 🔭 I’m currently working on : Creating a portfolio with HTML, CSS, JavaScript
+- 🔭 I’m currently working on : FastApi Application with a MySQL database
 - 🌱 I’m currently learning : All around :)
 - 📫 How to reach me: parkerisaac09 [at] gmail dot com - https://www.instagram.com/isaacprkr/ - [Isaac Parker](https://www.linkedin.com/in/isaac-parker-a1477a179/)